 Release Modification 12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
-15.3(2)S This command was integrated into Cisco IOS Release 15.3(2)S. Cisco IOS XE Release 3.9S This command was integrated into Cisco IOS XE Release 3.9S.

-Usage Guidelines Use the neighbor advertise-map command to conditionally advertise selected routes.
-The routes (prefixes) that will be conditionally advertised are defined in two route maps: an advertise map and either an exist map or non-exist map.

-- The route map associated with the exist map or non-exist map specifies the prefix that the BGP speaker will track. - The route map associated with the advertise map specifies the prefix that will be advertised to the specified neighbor when the condition is met.

-If an exist map is configured, the condition is met when the prefix exists in both the advertise map and the exist map.

-If a non-exist map is configured, the condition is met when the prefix exists in the advertise map, but does not exist in the non-exist map.
+Use the neighbor advertise-maprouter configuration commandto conditionally advertise selected routes.
+The routes or prefixes that will be conditionally advertised are defined in 2 route-maps, an advertise map and an exist map or nonexist map.
+The route map associated with the exist map or nonexist map specifies the prefix that the BGP speaker will track.
+The route map associated with the advertise-map specifies the prefix that will be advertised to the specified neighbor when the condition is met.
+When configuring an exist map, the condition is met when the prefix exists in both the advertise map and the exist map.
+When configuring a nonexist map, the condition is met when the prefix exists in the advertise map but does not exist in the nonexist map.
 If the condition is not met, the route is withdrawn and conditional advertisement does not occur.
 All routes that may be dynamically advertised or not advertised need to exist in the BGP routing table for conditional advertisement to occur.

-Examples The following router configuration example configures BGP to conditionally advertise a prefix to the 10.2.1.1 neighbor using an exist map.
+The following router configuration example configures BGP to conditionally advertise a prefix to the 10.2.1.1 neighbor using an exist map.
 If the prefix exists in MAP1 and MAP2, the condition is met and the prefix is advertised.

 '''

 router bgp 5

-address-family ipv4 unicast

 neighbor 10.2.1.1 advertise-map MAP1 exist-map MAP2

-The following address family configuration example configures BGP to conditionally advertise a prefix to

-the 10.1.1.1 neighbor using a non-exist map.
-If the prefix exists in MAP3 but not MAP4, the condition is met

-and the prefix is advertised.

 '''

+The following address family configuration example configures BGP to conditionally advertise a prefix to the 10.1.1.1 neighbor using a nonexist map.
+If the prefix exists in MAP3 but not MAP4, the condition is met and the prefix is advertised.

+'''

 router bgp 5

-address-family ipv4 unicast
+address-family ipv4 multicast

 neighbor 10.1.1.1 advertise-map MAP3 non-exist-map MAP4

+'''

-Command Description address-family ipv4 Places the router in address family configuration mode for configuring routing sessions such as BGP, RIP, or static routing sessions that use standard IPv4 address prefixes. address-family vpnv4 Places the router in address family configuration mode for configuring routing sessions such as BGP, RIP, or static routing sessions that use standard VPNv4 address prefixes. address-family ipv6 Places router in address family configuration mode for configuring routing sessions, such as BGP, that use standard IPv6 address prefixes route-map Defines the conditions for redistributing routes from one routing protocol into another, or enables policy routing.
+Command Description address-family ipv4 Places the router in address family configuration mode for configuring routing sessions such as BGP, RIP, or static routing sessions that use standard IPv4 address prefixes. address-family vpnv4 Places the router in address family configuration mode for configuring routing sessions such as BGP, RIP, or static routing sessions that use standard VPNv4 address prefixes. route-map Defines the conditions for redistributing routes from one routing protocol into another, or enables policy routing.